Latin lover: Characteristics

 When he appeared, the Latin lover was opposed to the absolutely dominant type of male character in Hollywood at the time, a man of action, who represented a fighter for justice, freedom or some other cause.
 At the same time, the Latin lover was the first distinct non-American type.
-It was the result of several factors: crisis of faith in the supremacy of a male as a consequence of the horrors of World War I, growing female emancipation but also Hollywood's effort to conquer the film markets of Europe, whose audience was deemed more refined at the time.
-Due to the non-American attributes of the type and a fact that a noticeable number of European actors moved their careers to Hollywood, some film historians, like Enno Patalas, prefer the term 'stranger' instead of a 'lover'.
+It was the result of several factors: a crisis of faith in the supremacy of a male as a consequence of the horrors of World War I, growing female emancipation, but also Hollywood's effort to conquer the film markets of Europe, whose audience was deemed more refined at the time.
+The non-American attributes of the type and the fact that a noticeable number of European actors moved their careers to Hollywood has made some film historians, like Enno Patalas, prefer the term 'stranger' instead of a 'lover'.

 Origin

-Because of the American idea of what a Latin lover should look like (dark hair, darker complexion), initial representatives of the type were indeed of South European or Latin American origin.
+Because of the American idea of what a Latin lover should look like (dark hair, darker complexion), initial representatives of the type were indeed of southern European or Latin American origin.
 The first was Italian-born Rudolph Valentino.
 Director George Fitzmaurice, who directed Valentino in several of his movies, was very important for the launching of Latin lover character.
 Valentino is universally considered as the supreme representative of the type in film history.
 In 1921, Valentino starred in Rex Ingram's The Four Horsemen of the Apocalypse.
 Though not the top billed actor in the movie, playing a French paramour who gets killed in World War I, he became an instant star, as the "ideal lover" of Hollywood.
 Soon, the media aura of "Latin lover" developed around him.
 For female fans, he became a symbol of masculinity, passion and mystic eroticism, a seducer who conquers women just by gazing at them.
 Male moviegoers, however, considered him artificial, noting his feminine manners and even grotesque acting.
 Yet, Valentino as the Latin lover was the first male star who "brought women to ecstasy", as previously only the female counterparts, the vamps, existed in Hollywood movies.

 Despite continuous attacks from the yellow press, which included accusations of homosexuality and "strong women" who steer his career, Valentino's movies earned unprecedented amounts of money.
 A symbol of what a lover should be and look like in the 1920s, his enormous popularity was enhanced by his unusual personal life and the fact that he was the first male star whose private life was compared to those of the characters he played.
 The Valentino myth was sealed with his premature death at the age of 31, as it was followed by massive hysteria and collapses of the fans and his fellow actresses, a huge funeral with almost 100,000 people, and alleged suicides of several women.
 Other typecast actors such as Ramon Novarro, Ricardo Cortez, Antonio Moreno, Gilbert Roland, Rod La Rocque and Adolphe Menjou, the first who brought a certain measure of cynicism to the type, would follow.